2015 Oklahoma State Cowboys football team

 The 2015 Oklahoma State Cowboys football team represented Oklahoma State University in the 2015 NCAA Division I FBS football season.
 The Cowboys were led by 11th-year head coach Mike Gundy and played their home games at Boone Pickens Stadium in Stillwater, Oklahoma.
 They were members of the Big 12 Conference.
 They finished the season 10–3, 7–2 in Big 12 play to finish in a tie for second place.
 They were invited to the Sugar Bowl where they lost to Ole Miss.

-Previous season

-The 2014 Oklahoma State Cowboys football team finished the regular season 6–6, with a highlight win against in-state rival Oklahoma, 38–35 in overtime.
-Oklahoma State became bowl eligible after defeating Oklahoma on December 6, 2014.
-The Cowboys were invited to play in the 2015 Cactus Bowl against the Washington Huskies of the Pac-12 Conference.
-Oklahoma State won the game against the Huskies 30–22, in Tempe, Arizona.